jzills/HmacManager/src/HmacManager/README.md

 # In-Depth Tutorial

 This is where you can find a comprehensive guide on all of the functionality available to your disposal.

-## The HmacManager Object

-Coming Soon

-## The HmacManagerFactory Object

-Coming Soon

-## The HmacPolicyCollection Object

-Coming Soon
+This is currently a work in progress.